 Jon Coaffee is Professor in Urban Geography based in PAIS.
 His interdisciplinary research focuses upon the interplay of physical and socio-political aspects of urban resilience and he has also published widely, especially on the impact of terrorism and other security concerns on the functioning of urban areas.
-During this research he has worked closely with a range of private and governmental stakeholders to ensure his research has real world impact.
-This work has been published in multiple disciplinary areas such as political science, geography, town planning, sociology and civil engineering.
-Most notably he has published a series of monographs: Terrorism Risk and the City (2003), The Everyday Resilience of the City (2008), Terrorism Risk and the Global City: Towards Urban Resilience (2009), Sustaining and Securing the Olympic City (2011) Urban Resilience: Planning for Risk, Crisis and Uncertainty (2016), The Routledge Handbook of International Resilience Handbook (2016) and the forthcoming books Futureproof: How to Build Resilienc in an Uncertain World and Security, Resilience and Planning: Planning's role in countering terrorism (2020) and The War on Terror and the Normalisation of Urban Security (2021).
+During this research he has worked closely with a range of public, private and Third sector stakeholders to ensure his research is co-produced and has real world impact.
+Jon's work has been published in multiple disciplinary areas such as political science, geography, town planning, sociology and civil engineering.
+Most notably he has published a series of monographs: Terrorism Risk and the City (2003), The Everyday Resilience of the City (2008), Terrorism Risk and the Global City: Towards Urban Resilience (2009), Sustaining and Securing the Olympic City (2011) Urban Resilience: Planning for Risk, Crisis and Uncertainty (2016), The Routledge Handbook of International Resilience (2016), Futureproof: How to Build Resilienc in an Uncertain World and Security (2019), Security, Resilience and Planning: Planning's role in countering terrorism (2020) and The War on Terror and the Normalisation of Urban Security (2021).
 His work has also been supported by a significant number of EU and UK Research Council grants.

 - Urban security